Assistive Technology

 - Training or technical assistance for professionals (including individuals providing education or rehabilitation services), employers, or other individuals who provide services to employ or are otherwise substantially involved in the major life functions of that child.
 34 CFR §300.6

-A Companion to Virginia's State Technology Plan
+Virginia’s State Technology Plan

 Resources